prideven/CMPE_283_Assignment2-modify-cpuid/README.md

 Prerequisites:

-You will need a machine capable of running Linux, with VMX or SVM virtualization features exposed.
-You may be able to do this inside a VM, or maybe not, depending on your hardware and software configuration.
-You should likely be using the environment you created for assignment 1.
+To modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested.
+* For CPUID leaf node %eax=0x4FFFFFFE:
+    * Return the number of exits for the exit number provided (on input) in %ecx
+    * This value should be returned in %eax

 Requirement:

-Your assignment is to modify the CPUID emulation code in KVM to report back additional information when a special CPUID “leaf function” is called.
+Assignment is to modify the CPUID emulation code in KVM to report back additional information when a special CPUID “leaf function” is called.
-• For CPUID leaf function %eax=0x4FFFFFFF:
+* For CPUID leaf function %eax=0x4FFFFFFE:
-◦ Return the total number of exits (all types) in %eax ◦ Return the high 32 bits of the total time spent processing all exits in %ebx ◦ Return the low 32 bits of the total time spent processing all exits in %ecx ▪ %ebx and %ecx return values are measured in processor cycles
+* Return the exit if defined in SDM and KVM for each input in %eax
+* If values not found in SDM return 0 in all %eax, %ebx, %ecx registers and return 0xFFFFFFFF in %edx.
+* If exits not enabled in KVM return 0 in all %eax, %ebx, %ecx,%edx registers.

 # SETUP the Environment: